Vyndicta/Celestial/docs/celestial-accelerator-docs/modules/fast-negative-three-half.md

 As detailed in the body processing unit's documentation, the velocity update flow relies on computing $x^{-3/2}$.
 While it would be possible to implement the fast inverse square root algorithm (which computes $x^{-1/2}$) and then cube the result, a custom algorithm dedicated to $x^{-3/2}$ can yield better results, depending on the precision requirements.

-This document first explains the well-known fast inverse square root algorithm and then details the custom fast negative three-half exponent algorithm.
+This document first explains the well-known fast inverse square root algorithm, details the custom fast negative three-half exponent algorithm and then compare the two methods in terms of precision and clock cycles necessary.

 ## The Fast Inverse Square Root Algorithm

-The fast inverse square root algorithm is a clever method for approximating $y = 1/\sqrt{x}$.
-It's famous for its use in 3D graphics for vector normalization.
+The fast inverse square root algorithm is a well known method for approximating $y = 1/\sqrt{x}$.

 ### Initial Estimate